mvallet91/ELAT/_docs/process.md

 ### Process Pipeline

 ##### 1. User enters the website:
-As soon as the interested user visits the ELAT homepage, the [schema](https://github.com/AngusGLChen/DelftX-Daily-Database#database-schema) for the database is generated in the local IndexedDB.
+As soon as the interested user visits the ELAT workbench, the [schema](https://github.com/AngusGLChen/DelftX-Daily-Database#database-schema) for the database is generated in the local IndexedDB.